sergiog95/csabstracts/README.md

 - Results
 - Conclusions

 All the abstracts are from the Computer Science field (hence the name CS Abstracts).
-The following table details composition of the dataset, with respective numbers of abstracts and sentences splitted by training set, validation set and test set:
+The following table details the composition of the dataset, with respective numbers of abstracts and sentences splitted by training set, validation set and test set:

 |            | Training set | Validation set | Test set |
 |------------|--------------|----------------|----------|